neondatabase/website/content/docs/introduction/autoscaling-architecture.md

 ## Local File Cache

 To expedite queries, the autoscaling system incorporates a Postgres extension that places a cache in front of the storage layer.
 Many queries benefit from this additional memory, particularly those requiring multiple database scans (such as creating an index).
-The [local file cache](/docs/reference/glossary#local-file-cache) capitalizes on the additional memory allocated to the VM by dedicating a portion to the cache to itself.
+The [Local File Cache (LFC)](/docs/reference/glossary#local-file-cache) capitalizes on the additional memory allocated to the VM by dedicating a portion to the cache to itself.
 The cache is backed by disk and kept at a size intended to fit in the kernel page cache.
 Due to the storage model, writebacks are not required, resulting in near-instant evictions.
-The vm-monitor adjusts the local file cache size when scaling occurs through the autoscaler-agent, ensuring seamless operation.
+The vm-monitor adjusts the LFC size when scaling occurs through the autoscaler-agent, ensuring seamless operation.

 ## Autoscaling source code